openmaptiles/www.openmaptiles.org/docs/style/mapbox-studio-classic.md

 keywords: Mapbox Studio Classic
 ---

-You can also use [Mapbox Studio Classic](https://www.mapbox.com/help/define-mapbox-studio-classic/) in combination wit) OpenMapTiles to create Tilemill raster tile styles.
+You can also use [Mapbox Studio Classic](https://www.mapbox.com/help/define-mapbox-studio-classic/) in combination with OpenMapTiles to create Tilemill raster tile styles.